kevinxu-git/-On-Markov-chain-Monte-Carlo-methods-for-tall-data/README.md

-# bayesian_learning_project : Notebook + presentation - December 2020
+# bayesian_learning_project : Notebook + presentation
-+ Master 2 Data Science at Ecole Polytechnique in France
+> September-December 2020 : Master 2 Data Science at Ecole Polytechnique in France

 + Report on a research article realized for the validation of the course Bayesian learning for partially observed dynamical systems

 # The paper